-The below defined steps can briefly explained how you can find the PHP version of your server, creating a phpinfo () page under public_html () directory to execute different task.
+The below-defined steps can briefly explain how you can find the PHP version of your server, creating a Phpinfo () page under public_html () directory to execute the different task.
 The PHP version matters a lot if you’re trying to run PHP software on your website, it will require a minimal or specific PHP version, and it can also be used for debugging purposes as it contains all EGPCS (Environment, GET, POST, Cookie, Server) extensions entered in for the various setting options.

 Follow the Steps to check PHP version and configuration,